tjend/terraform-module-cloudflare/README.md

 # Terraform Moldule Cloudflare

-This module makes it easier to setup Cloudflare DNS records.
+This module makes it easier to setup Cloudflare DNS records and add simple hostname redirects.

 It also enables for all zones: